Jacob Schick is a third-generation combat Marine, motivational speaker and actor who epitomizes service and sacrifice.

-After a triple-stacked tank mine detonated below his vehicle in Al Anbar Province, Iraq in 2004, Jake suffered compound fractures in his left leg and left arm; multiple skin, ligament and bone losses; varying burns; partial loss of his left hand and arm; amputation below the knee of his right leg, traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD).
+After a triple-stacked tank mine detonated below his vehicle in the Al Anbar Province, Iraq in 2004, Jake suffered compound fractures in his left leg and left arm; multiple skin, ligament and bone losses; varying burns; partial loss of his left hand and arm; amputation below the knee of his right leg, traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD).

-Jake has appeared on James Gandolfini’s HBO special
+He has appeared on James Gandolfini’s HBO special

 “Alive Day Memories: Home from Iraq,”

 production of “A Star is Born”.
-You can read Jake’s eloquent wisdom on resilience in Psychology Today.

 Jacob sat down with Navy SEAL Veteran Jocko Willnik in April of 2018 for the Jocko Podcast.